Happy Birthday, Henry Rider Haggard, born 22 June 1856, died 14 May 1925.

 - There is no loneliness like the loneliness of crowds, especially to those who are unaccustomed to them.

-- It is curious to look back and realize upon what trivial and apparently coincidental circumstances great events frequently turn as easily and naturally as a door on its hinges.
+- It is curious to look back and realise upon what trivial and apparently coincidental circumstances great events frequently turn as easily and naturally as a door on its hinges.

 - I have never observed that the religious are more eager to die than the rest of us poor mortals.

 - There are things and there are faces which, when felt or seen for the first time, stamp themselves upon the mind like a sun image on a sensitized plate and there remain unalterably fixed.